eatyourpeas/checktick/docs/terms-of-service.md

 # Terms of Service

-**Last Updated: 28 November 2025**
+**Last Updated: 4 December 2025**

 Welcome to CheckTick.
-These Terms of Service ("Terms") govern your access to and use of CheckTick's survey platform, website, and services (collectively, the "Service").
-By accessing or using the Service, you agree to be bound by these Terms.
+These Terms of Service ("Terms") govern your access to and use of CheckTick's survey platform, website, and services (collectively, the "Service"), operated by Eatyourpeas Ltd. By accessing or using the Service, you agree to be bound by these Terms.

 ## 1. Acceptance of Terms